1. Home

 Where to Find a VoIP Phone Number:

-The second, and less ideal, way to keep your home number free of telemarketing calls from sweepstakes entry is to use a voice mail number.
+A second, less ideal, way to keep your home number free of telemarketing calls when you enter sweepstakes is to use a voicemail number.
 These numbers are often provided free of charge, but they don't ring at an actual telephone.
-Instead, they go directly into voice mail, where you can check your messages by phone or email.
+Instead, they go directly to voicemail, where you can check your messages by phone or email.

 Advantages of a Voice Mail Box Telephone Number: